 The depth of research provided by iVoterGuide is unprecedented.
 We’ve searched through over 67 million donation records and tracked more than 3,000 endorsing organizations and aggregate scorecard data from over 300 organizations for thousands of candidates across the nation.

 iVoterGuide is online and customized and can show you only the races on your ballot.
 We save you time and energy by having the information right at your fingertips whenever and wherever you need it.

 iVoterGuide is proven.
 By just educating voters, iVoterGuide has helped deliver the winning margin for candidates up and down the ballot and from Washington to Florida.

 Finally, iVoterGuide is built on Biblical foundations – not just on political issues, but also in the coalition model through which we partner with over 50 amazing organizations.
 We believe that we fulfill a particular purpose in the body of Christ, and that by working with other individuals and organizations – instead of competing with them – we are doing what God has called us to do.

 At this time, iVoterGuide does not take into account the viability of a candidate - in other words, their ability to raise funds, organize, or otherwise run a successful campaign.

 iVoterGuide does not do legal background checks, nor do we vet or recruit candidates for public office.
-Our goal is simply to evaluate political philosophy.
+Our goal is simply to evaluate political or judicial philosophy.

-Because of limited resources, iVoterGuide does not presently cover all statewide or state legislative races or any local races.
-In 2020, we will cover about 3,500 contested races and over 8,000 candidates.
-Take a look at our coverage map at the top of Our Research page.
+Because of limited resources, iVoterGuide does not presently evaluate all statewide or state legislative races or any local races; however, we do provide publicly-available information on candidates all the way down the ballot.
+In 2020, we are evaluating approximately 3,500 contested races and over 8,000 candidates.
+To get up-to-date numbers, take a look at Our Research page.